a5221985/tutorials/Build_Tools/Maven/maven_pom_xml.md

 	8. `(,1.1),(1.1,)`: `x` != `1.1`

 ### Exclusions ###
-1. tels maven not to include specified project that is a dependency of this dependency (transitive dependency)
+1. tells maven not to include specified project that is a dependency of this dependency (transitive dependency)
 	1. `maven-embedder` requires `maven-core` (this can be excluded using `<exclusion>` element)

 			<dependencies>